Skip to Peer/Group information

 How long has SoulUp been around?

-SoulUp was founded in Feb 2022 by Punita Mittal and Mahak Maheshwari - a team of IIT Delhi and IIT Bombay with more than 20 years of combined healthcare experience.
-SoulUp is redefining mental health through groups that are effective, but also fun, social, and challenging.
+SoulUp was founded in 2022 by Punita Mittal and Mahak Maheshwari - a team of IIT Delhi and IIT Bombay with more than 20 years of combined healthcare experience.
+SoulUp is redefining mental health through groups that are not only effective but also fun, social, and challenging.

 Healing begins when you let go of the past and embrace forgiveness.